top of page

 Instead of chasing a buyer’s commission at auction, smart REALTORS partner with us on the listing side.
 You introduce your client to us, we handle the marketing, terms, and sale, and you earn a full referral commission without lifting a finger.

 You still serve your client.
-You still look like the expert who brought the solution, you get paid—without the paperwork and confusion.
+You still look like the expert who brought the solution, and you get paid—without the paperwork and confusion.

 Why Jay Cash Works So Well With Agents

-At James R. Cash Auctions & Real Estate, we believe in partnership over competition.We communicate clearly, honor written agreements, and make sure agents who do it right get paid quickly.
+At James R. Cash Auctions & Real Estate, we believe in partnership over competition.
+We communicate clearly, honor written agreements, and ensure agents who do it right get paid quickly.
 We’ve paid out hundreds of thousands of dollars in commissions to REALTORS across the country.

-But the majority of agents who “want to work with their buyer” never follow through with the forms, and that’s what causes problems.
+However, the majority of agents who “want to work with their buyer” never follow through with the forms, and that’s what causes problems.
 It’s not personal—it’s procedural.
+When the paperwork’s right, everyone wins.
+When it’s not, nobody does.

 The Bottom Line

-Auctions are transparent, fair, and fast—but they require clarity and commitment.
-REALTORS who follow the process are our best partners.
 Those who try to “represent” a buyer the old-fashioned way often end up creating confusion, not value.
-If you’ve got a listing that’s stuck, stale, or needs a real market result,partner with me the right way.
+If you’ve got a listing that’s stuck, stale, or needs a real market result, partner with me the right way.
 I’ll help you get your client sold—and get you paid the easy way.
-Jay Cash, The Auctioneer📍James R. Cash Auctions & Real Estate📞 (615) 785-8982 | AuctionStyle.com

 Comments